lf-lang/embedded-lab/docs/src/Non-Nix.md

 # Non-`nix` Setup

 If you use `nix` as explained in the [getting started instructions](./GettingStarted.html#configure-nix), then you should not need to manually install the Raspberry Pi Pico SDK, C library and math library compiled for bare metal Cortex ARM, or the GNU Arm Embedded Toolchain for cross-compilation.
-To install these manually and not rely on `nix` to provide these dependencies, follow these instructions adapted from the [Pololu instructions](../lib/pololu-3pi-2040-robot/c/README.md).
-See also the [GNU ARM installation instructions](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)
+To install these manually and not rely on `nix` to provide these dependencies, follow these instructions.

 ## Install Raspberry Pi Pico SDK